fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ The "untracked files" message means that there's a file in the directory
+ The "untracked files" message means that there's a file in the directory
 that Git isn't keeping track of.
 We can tell Git to track a file using `git add`: